 Leases Through 2002, the Company leased office space and production facilities under various operating leases from entities related to a major shareholder of the Company.
 The Company was required to pay for all real estate taxes, utilities and other operating expenses.
-Rent paid relating to these agreements totaled \$0.3 million and \$0.6 million, for 2002 and 2001, respectively.
+Rent paid relating to these agreements totaled \$0.3 million for 2002.
 The Company has no future obligations under any lease agreements with entities related to the shareholder.

-In May 2002, the Company paid \$500,000 as consideration for the early termination and buyout of future lease commitments on the Castle Rock facility, which was leased from an entity related to the shareholder, as described in Note 12 under the caption "Other charges."
+In May 2002, the Company paid \$500,000 as consideration for the early termination and buyout of future lease commitments on the Castle Rock facility, which was leased from an entity related to the shareholder, as described in Note 12 under the caption "Other Charges."

 Metron Technology N.V.
-As described in Note 5 under the caption "Investments", the Company owned approximately 1.6 million shares of Metron at August 30, 2003.
-In addition, the Company recorded a charge of \$8.2 million in 2001 related to the early termination of a distribution agreement as described in Note 12 under the caption "Other charges."
-Sales to Metron under current and previous distribution agreements were \$19.6 million, \$16.3 million and \$85.3 million in 2003, 2002 and 2001, respectively.
-Trade accounts receivable relating to these sales as of August 30, 2003 and August 31, 2002 were \$4.0 million and \$3.3 million, respectively.
+As described in Note 5 under the caption "Investments", the Company owned approximately 1.1 million shares of Metron at August 28, 2004.
+Metron is considered an affiliate.
+Sales to Metron under current and previous distribution agreements were \$32.2 million, \$19.6 million and \$16.3 million in 2004, 2003 and 2002, respectively.
+Trade accounts receivable relating to these sales as of August 28, 2004 and August 30, 2003 were \$4.8 million and \$4.0 million, respectively.